-That statistic from professional services provider PwC’s Digital IQ study demonstrates a significant gear-change in the way IT is being deployed at strategic level in today’s high-flying businesses.
+That statistic from professional services provider PwC’s Digital IQ study demonstrates a significant gear-change in the way IT is being deployed at a strategic level in today’s high-flying businesses.

 We at Brandworkz have also become aware of how the corporate mindset has been shifting.

 IT used to be regarded as the engine of back-office number crunching and “getting stuff done,” but now, businesses are increasingly recognizing how digital power can get stuff done more efficiently at every functional level.

 That “digital power” is changing the way businesses operate and interact with the world.

 In our line of business, we see how marketers are rapidly adopting new technology, using software platforms to improve productivity and marketing efficiency.
 This digital explosion is the prime reason why chief marketing officers (CMOs) and chief information officers (CIOs) are working ever more closely together in the corporate environment.

 “Most CMOs have woken up to the fact that technology is fundamentally changing what marketers do and that we can’t go on treating IT as a back-office function,” says Jonathan Becher, CMO at SAP.
 “And the CIO is becoming a strategic partner crucial to the development and execution of the marketing strategy.”

 A busy Marketing department will also bring on board a chief marketing technologist (CMT).
 However, in the absence of a CMT, success in marketing technology adoption will rely heavily on the relationship between CMO and CIO.

 Creating this collaborative culture is a big challenge.